Home How it works The Diagnostic The Blueprint The Category Control The Problem FAQ PressAbout

 Selective by necessity.

-Control works for leadership teams that are already moving - post-Blueprint, typically - where execution is accelerating and the company has something real to protect.
+The Category Control works for leadership teams that are already moving - post-Blueprint, typically - where execution is accelerating and the company has something real to protect.

 Not for companies still finding their footing.
 Not for teams that want more support or more access to thinking.